Stop The

 No. We are not protesting the technology; we are protesting the reckless race to build it.
 We are here to give AI lab CEOs the public mandate they need to stop racing and start coordinating.

 Yes.
-This is a peaceful movement of concerned citizens, families, and researchers.
+This is a peaceful assembly of concerned citizens, families, and researchers.
 We are not here to disrupt, and we welcome employees of these companies to join us.

 What about China?